 Cracking the Truth About Eggs.
 Could They Affect Your Bone Health?

 The Medical Establishment is quick to vilify natural supplements and foods, while they rarely, if ever, do the same to drugs, regardless of how dangerous they might be.
 Take, for example, the humble egg.
 Many doctors recommend not eating eggs to patients with elevated blood cholesterol levels, typically mentioning that eggs are in part to be blamed for the abnormal test results.

 While demonizing the egg, doctors readily prescribe dangerous statin drugs such as Lipitor (atorvastatin), as a treatment to lower cholesterol.
 Scientific evidence, however, shows that eggs are highly nutritious, do not increase the risk of heart disease and that statins can have grave, and even deadly, side effects.
-In fact, eggs are listed as an acidifying Foundation Food in the Save Our Bones Program, thanks to their rich content of B-complex vitamins.
+In fact, eggs are listed as an acidifying Foundation Food in the Osteoporosis Reversal Program, thanks to their rich content of B-complex vitamins.

 Today we use the egg to take you on a journey that will show you one more reason why you should not trust the Medical Establishment and why you should always search for alternative sources of information.